LacquerLabs/service-php7/README.md

 # service-php7
-Quick and dirty nginx => PHP7fpm server running on alpine3.6
+Quick and dirty nginx => PHP7fpm server running on alpine 3.7

 Use `make` in the directory to see your options.